Rafostar/playercast/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal.Me-lightgrey.svg)](https://www.paypal.me/Rafostar)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/Rafostar/playercast.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2FRafostar%2Fplayercast)

 A simple app meant to be run in background.
 Automates the process of streaming files over the local network.
-Install it on device with any Linux DE to turn your media player into cast receiver that plays files casted with [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv) from your host PC.
+Install it on device with any Linux DE to turn your media player into receiver that plays files cast with [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv) from your host PC.

 To receive media set `Playercast app` as your receiver type in Cast to TV settings.

-**Only compatible with latest Cast to TV git master that will become future v10.**
+**Only compatible with Cast to TV v10+.**

 ## Features
-* Receives casted media from [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv)
+* Receives all types media from [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv)
 * Automatically starts media player upon cast
 * Can be installed on any Linux distro with any DE
 * Remotely control playback from GNOME top bar